KairatBerik/All-S-P-500-companies-stock-price-predictor/README.md

 3. On the main side of the page you will see a **Main graph** with the predictions that can be chosen to show data for the last week, last month, last 6 months, last year and every single data.Also there is a **Component graphs** that gives you the overall trend and yearly and weekly seasonalities .

- P.S The sidebar is foldable and all graphs can be zoomed in/out.
+ P.S.
+The sidebar is foldable and all graphs can be zoomed in/out.

 ## 3. Features